 In the period between 1996 and 1999, five separate municipalities were incorporated and combined to stop the northern growth of San Antonio.
 Together they formed the City of Bulverde.

-In 1852, the village of Spring Branch was established by the D. Knibbe family and named for a spring that flows into the Guadalupe River.
 A post office opened in 1858, and Louis Wilke served as its first postmaster.
 Dr. Charles Porter constructed the first mill and acted as the settlement’s first store owner.
-Boasting a cotton gin, general store, mills, a school, and a blacksmith’s shop, the Spring Branch settlement owed much of its history to its founding families.
+Boasting a cotton gin, general store, mills, a school, and a blacksmith’s shop, the Spring Branch settlement owes much of its history to its founding families.

 Spring Branch became an official city on November 19, 2015, when the Comal County Commissioners Court confirmed a citizen vote for incorporation.
-The movement to create Spring Branch was created to preserve the community name and history.
-Supporters of incorporation also cited local control and preservation of the character of the community as further reasons to incorporate.
+Spring Branch was vital to the survival and economy of Comal County in its early years and remains so today.